 Verification Lifecycle

-This skill defines the complete verification lifecycle that agents must follow for every change: classify, check tooling, fail fast, plan, execute, and loop.
+This skill defines the complete verification lifecycle that agents must follow for every change: confirm quality gates, classify, check tooling, fail fast, plan, execute, codify (turn each passing verification into a regression test), spec conformance (verify shipped work matches the spec), and loop.

 Verification Lifecycle